 A dinghy (yacht tender) may be stored in your slip, provided it is properly secured and poses no danger to the docks or your slip partner.
 However, if the dinghy extends beyond the end of the boat, or requires that the yacht be tied farther from the dock than would be normal, then the mooring fee will be adjusted accordingly.
 If you wish to store your dinghy on land, there are racks provided in the dry-sail area.
 These are available at a modest charge.

 During the winter storage period, power is available from 0800h to 1600h, with the provision that the owner, or his representative, must be on board at all times that the boat is plugged in.
-Boats found plugged in after 1600h in the dockyard will be un-plugged.
+In the interest of fire prevention and safety, any boats found plugged in after 1600h in the dockyard will be un-plugged.

 Mast Stepping & Un-stepping

 Summer cradle and trailer storage is available, provided the cradles are collapsed.
 There is no charge for this storage provided the cradle or trailer was used for boat storage at the Club the previous winter.
-If such is not the case, please fill out a drysail/ summer storage application available from the Communications Centre.
+If this is not the case, please fill out a drysail/summer storage application available from the Communications Centre.
 A fee will apply.